Skateboarding gets banned at Borchard Shopping Center, City begins receiving complaints about skateboarding in the Downtown area.

 VSIC prints the second round of skatepark support boards and continues to generate awareness for the cause.

-Marty Armstrong of the MyOcean Foundation, Jeff Spohn of Spohn Ranch Skateparks and Paul Drevenstedt from the City of Ventura Parks Commission join VSIC.
+Marty Armstrong of the MyOcean Foundation, Jeff Stern of Spohn Ranch Skateparks and Paul Drevenstedt from the City of Ventura Parks Commission join VSIC.